 We issue letters of credit as collateral for certain office leases, and to a lesser extent, as collateral for performance on certain of our outsourced government portal contracts.
 These irrevocable letters of credit are generally in force for one year.
-Letters of credit may have an expiration date of up to one year beyond the May 1, 2014 expiration date of the credit agreement.
-We had unused outstanding letters of credit totaling approximately \$1.6 million at March 31, 2013.
+Letters of credit may have an expiration date of up to one year beyond the May 1, 2015 expiration date of the credit agreement.
+We had unused outstanding letters of credit totaling approximately \$1.6 million at June 30, 2013.
 We are not currently required to cash collateralize these letters of credit.
 However, even though we currently expect to be profitable in fiscal 2013, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 We will need to generate sufficient revenues while containing costs and operating expenses if we are to achieve sustained profitability.
 If we are not able to sustain profitability, our cash collateral requirements may increase.
+As further discussed in Note 4 in the Notes to Unaudited Consolidated Financial Statements in this Form 10-Q, on June 28, 2013, we entered into an amendment to extend our credit facility to May 1, 2015.

-At March 31, 2013, we were bound by performance bond commitments totaling approximately \$5.3 million on certain outsourced government portal contracts.
-However, we have never had any defaults resulting in draws on performance bonds.
-Had we been required to post 100% cash collateral at March 31, 2013 for the face value of all performance bonds, letters of credit, and our line of credit in conjunction with a corporate credit card agreement, unrestricted cash would have decreased by approximately \$7.9 million and would have been classified as restricted cash.
+At June 30, 2013, we were bound by performance bond commitments totaling approximately \$6.1 million on certain outsourced government portal contracts.
+We have never had any defaults resulting in draws on performance bonds.
+Had we been required to post 100% cash collateral at June 30, 2013 for the face value of all performance bonds, letters of credit, and our line of credit in conjunction with a corporate credit card agreement, unrestricted cash would have decreased by approximately \$8.7 million and would have been classified as restricted cash.

 We currently expect our capital expenditures to be approximately \$5.0 million to \$5.5 million in fiscal 2013, which we intend to fund from our cash flows from operations and existing cash reserves.
-This estimate includes capital expenditures for normal fixed asset additions in our outsourced portal businesses and in our centralized hosting environment to support and enhance corporate-wide information technology security, including Web servers, purchased software, and office equipment.
+This estimate includes capital expenditures for normal fixed asset additions in our outsourced portal businesses and in our centralized hosting environment to support and enhance corporate-wide information technology security infrastructure, including Web servers, purchased software, and office equipment.